-The ability of a version of the NCEP MRF climate model to predict NH winter seasonal temperature and precipitation patterns over the U.S. was examined and assessed.
+The ability of a version of the NCEP operational climate prediction GCM to predict NH winter seasonal temperature and precipitation patterns over the U.S. was examined and assessed.
 The examination was based on the model's ability to produce, on average, the mean seasonal temperature and precipitation, as well as those associated with each phase of ENSO and the AO.